-We conducted experimental sessions at the University of Wisconsin BRITE lab and the xs/fs lab at Florida State University.
+We conducted experimental sessions at the University of Wisconsin BRITE lab and the xs/fs lab at Florida State University (FSU).
 Wisconsin subjects were recruited from large introductory courses and were told they would be participating in a political behavior research study that would last under two hours and pay roughly \$20-30, including a fixed show-up fee.
-Recruiting at Florida State was done through ORSEE (Greiner, 2004).
+Recruiting at Florida State was done through Online Recruitment System for Economic Experiments (ORSEE) (Greiner 2015).
 All sessions in both locations were conducted using computer terminals separated by privacy dividers.
-The experimental software was implemented in zTree (Fischbacher, 2007).
+The experimental software was implemented in zTree (Fischbacher 2007).
 Once all subjects had signed a consent form, instructions were distributed and read aloud, allowing for any questions to be answered publicly.